rcland12/holly-stream/README.md

     * If your machine does not have a GPU, you can still run Triton but you will have to use an ONNX model and modify some of the `config.pbtxt` files throughout.
 If you are training a custom model it is highly encouraged to use a CUDA-enabled machine with a GPU.
 There are options such as Google Colab to train models with GPUs if need be.

 # Prerequisites
-There are a couple of recommended and required steps before you can run this application.
+There are a couple of recommended steps before you can run this application.

-## (required) A YOLOv8 or YOLOv5 model
+## (optional) A YOLOv8 or YOLOv5 model
 This application uses a service called Nvidia Trition Inference Server.
 It uses an object detection model format called TensorRT.
 THIS MODEL FORMAT IS MACHINE SPECIFIC.
 If I trained a YOLOv8 model on a Nvidia GeForce GTX 1060 GPU and convert it, it will not work on another GPU architecture.
 Therefore, you must convert your own model.
 If you want to use the default YOLOv8 model, you can simply follow the steps below.
 Otherwise, the next section will explain how to train a custom model with labels of your choice.
+If you want to disable object detection see the [Deployment](#deployment) section.

-### How to convert a YOLOv8n (nano) model to TensorRT format
+### (optional) How to convert a YOLOv8n (nano) model to TensorRT format

 1. Set up a python environment.